 "We create a life-changing, real-world experience for the kids, something that is impactful to career decisions and will hopefully impact their future in a positive way," Strong said.

 But the program extends far beyond the Los Angeles trip.
 IU Soul Revue serves as a supportive artistic community, especially for students like Curry.

 "Being surrounded by talented people who share the same passion as me, want to succeed and work just as hard as I do, has made my college experience that much more memorable," Curry said.
 "Joining Soul Revue is the best decision I've made since I've been here at IU."

 Visit the Soul Revue's blog to learn more about the L.A. trip.

 IU Soul Revue is one of three performing ensembles managed by the African American Arts Institute and a course offered for academic credit through IU's Department of African American and African Diaspora Studies.
-The Soul Revue's trip to L.A. was made possible by support from the Office of the Vice President for Diversity, Equity and Multicultural Affairs and IU Soul Revue alumni.
+The Soul Revue's trip to L.A. was made possible by support from the Office of the Vice President for Diversity, Equity and Inclusion and IU Soul Revue alumni.